wormholer/KAP-manual/en/kybot/kybot.en.md

 ![](images/Picture13.png)

-If your KAP server needs proxy server to access the Internet, following configurations are required:
+If your KAP server needs proxy server to access the Internet, following configurations in kylin.properties are required:

 ```
 kap.external.http-proxy-host // http proxy server